30375 - MATHEMATICS - MODULE 2 (APPLIED)

 With the purpose of measuring the acquisition of the above-mentioned learning outcomes, the primary method of assessment for this course is a combination of a written examination, group homework and individual quizzes.
 The final grade is equal to the weighted average 10% group work + 20% quiz + 70% final exam rounded up:

 - Two quizzes (20% of the final grade, the lowest two quiz scores are dropped) with closed-ended questions.
-These quizzes must be worked on independently in Blackboard with the support of notes or textbooks, and are aimed to test the ability to recognize basic knowledge and concepts regarding financial calculus.
+These quizzes must be worked on independently in class with the support of notes or textbooks, and are aimed to test the ability to recognize basic knowledge and concepts regarding financial calculus.
 The score granted with quizzes is valid for the whole academic year.

 - A group work (10% of the final grade), consisting in a stylized investment or financing problem.
 Each group should submit the results (implemented in Microsoft Excel) on paper for evaluation and prepare a short presentation to discuss the main outcomes in class.
 This assignment is aimed to test the ability to identify and examine investment and financing problems, the ability to work within a team and to summarize/communicate concisely the results of the work completed.
 The score granted with the group is valid for the whole academic year.